LYMA: Powerful. Like you. Free Express Shipping

 Light happens in waves and laser light is monochromatic.
 That means every single unit of laser light is uniformly spaced, lined up and facing the same way in perfect identical wavelengths.
 These features of laser light allow it to be highly penetrative through skin, without losing any power along the way.
 In fact, laser light can even generate more energy when it’s in there, which is called a ‘laser speckle’.

 “Particles of light, called photons, are sent traveling through tissue and when these photons hit something within the skin, they bounce off each other.
-If you can imagine that all these photons are bouncing off other photons, which amplifies the energy of the whole, you get focal areas of amplified energy, even at very deep levels of the tissue,” Dr Glass explains.
+If you can imagine that all these photons are bouncing off other photons, which amplifies the energy of the whole, you get focal areas of amplified energy, even at deeper levels ” Dr Glass explains.

 Where do LEDs fit into red light therapy?